openshift/enhancements/enhancements/two-nodes-openshift/2no.md

    4. Start failure defaults to leaving the service offline
 6. Etcd Failure
    1. Pacemaker’s monitoring detects the failure
-   2. Pacemaker either demotes etcd so it can resync, or restarts and promotes etcd
+   2. Pacemaker removes etcd from the members list and restart it, so it can resync
    3. Stop failure is optionally escalated to a node failure (fencing)
    4. Start failure defaults to leaving the service offline